ghc/ghc/docs/users_guide/glasgow_exts.rst

 As of GHC 7.10, this is deprecated.
 The ``-fwarn-context-quantification`` flag detects this situation and issues a warning.
-In GHC 7.12, declarations such as ``MkSwizzle'`` will cause an out-of-scope error.
+In GHC 8.0 this flag was deprecated and declarations such as ``MkSwizzle'`` will cause an out-of-scope error.

 As for type signatures, implicit quantification happens for non-overloaded types too.
 So if you write this: